josmar-crwdstffng/angular/aio/content/guide/architecture.md

 *   Together, a component and template define an Angular view
     *   A decorator on a component class adds the metadata, including a pointer to the associated template
-    *   Directives and binding markup in a component's template modify views based on program data and logic
+    *   Directives and binding markup in the template of a component modify views based on program data and logic
 *   The dependency injector provides services to a component, such as the router service that lets you define navigation among views

 Each of these subjects is introduced in more detail in the following pages.